 Candidates for ACNW appointments may be involved in or have financial interests related to NRC-regulated aspects of the nuclear industry.
 Because conflict-of-interest considerations may restrict the participation of a candidate in ACNW activities, the degree and nature of any such restriction on an individual's activities as a member will be considered in the selection process.
 Each qualified candidate's financial interests must be reconciled with applicable Federal and NRC rules and regulations prior to final appointment.
 This might require divestiture of securities or discontinuance of certain contracts or grants.
 Information regarding these restrictions will be provided upon request.

-A resume describing the educational and professional background of the candidate, including any special accomplishments and professional references should be provided.
+A resumé describing the educational and professional background of the candidate, including any special accomplishments and professional references should be provided.
 Candidates should provide their current address, telephone number, and e-mail address.
 All candidates will receive careful consideration.
 Appointment will be made without regard to such factors as race, color, religion, national origin, sex, age, or disabilities.
 Candidates must be citizens of the United States and be able to devote approximately 70-100 days per year to Committee business.
-Applications will be accepted until December 20, 2002.Start Signature
+Applications will be accepted until January 17, 2003.Start Signature

 Andrew L. Bates,